Planning: How is the Parish Council involved?

 What about the residents?

-Residents are welcome to attend Planning committee meetings which usually take place on Mondays at 7.30pm in the Feignies Room at the Village Hall; click here for the calendar of meetings.
+Residents are welcome to attend Planning committee meetings which usually take place on Mondays at 7.30pm in the Feignies Room at the Village Hall; For the calendar of meetings.
 Interested parties will be given time to address the committee in support of or objection to a planning application.
 Written comments received by the Planning committee in advance of a meeting are also helpful.

 The chairman of the Planning committee, Cllr Tony Wells, is happy to discuss any matters in relation to planning applications.
 Do remember that you may also contact your Borough Councillors or the Borough Council itself.

-To view pending planning applications for Keyworth, click here to search the Planning database on the Rushcliffe Borough Council website or arrange to see the plans at the Civic Centre or the Parish Council office; a telephone call in advance is recommended, to ensure that plans will be available for inspection when you call.
+To view pending planning applications for Keyworth, You can search the Planning database on the Rushcliffe Borough Council website or arrange to see the plans at the Civic Centre or the Parish Council office; a telephone call in advance is recommended, to ensure that plans will be available for inspection when you call.

 a) Matters taken into account when dealing with planning applications: